 - How to plan for income tax payments

 Here are some things you can do ahead of time to manage your tax instalment payments.

 - Talk to your financial advisor so you know how much you need to save.

 - Set aside a percentage of your earnings every month and put it into a savings account or a tax-free savings account.

 - If you are considering borrowing the funds to cover your taxes owing, think about the interest costs and, more specifically, how the interest charged by CRA compares with your other sources of financing.

-To help you transition from residency to practice, talk to a financial advisor who has experience with medical residents and early-career physicians.
+To help you transition from residency to practice, talk to an MD Advisor*.
 He or she can help you create a plan that meets your unique needs.